rbrtmrtn/node-gdal-async/README.md

 ### Using with Electron

-Refer to the provided example in `examples/electron`. `gdal-async`, as well as all other Nan-based native modules, is not compatible with Electron on Windows due to [#29893](https://github.com/electron/electron/issues/29893).
+Refer to the provided example in `examples/electron`.
+Prepare for some very rough edge on Windows due to [#29893](https://github.com/electron/electron/issues/29893).
 Also `https` is not supported when running in Electron.

 ## Known issues